ShiminLei/Item-Catalog/README.md

 # Description

-This is a project made for a Restaurant Menu Website.
+This is a project made for a Item Catalog Website.

 # Requirements